On the statistical inconsistency of Maximum Parsimony for $k$-tuple-site data: Results

 We used the computer algebra system Mathematica \cite{Mathematica} to solve Inequality \eqref{ineq1}.
 Note that all calculations and plots presented in the following were done with Mathematica.
-We can see that, for instance, there exists a more parsimonious tree $T'$ if $p=\frac{91}{256} \approx 0.35547$ and $q=0.1$.
-For these values, the expected parsimony score $\mu_2$ of $T_1$ is 1.000957, whereas the expected Maximum Parsimony trees are $T_3$ and $T_6$, because their expected parsimony score is 0.9881934.
+We can see that, for instance, there exists a more parsimonious tree $T'$ with $T'$ different from $T_1$ if $p=\frac{91}{256} \approx 0.35547$ and $q=0.1$.
+For these values, the expected parsimony score $\mu_2$ of $T_1$ is 1.000957, whereas the expected MP trees are $T_3$ and $T_6$, because their expected parsimony score is 0.9881934.
 In $T_3$ and $T_6$ the edges incident to leaves 1 and 4 are grouped together.
-Note that these edges are long edges in the generating tree $T$ as $p>q$.
+Note that these edges are long edges in the generating tree $T_1$ as $p>q$.
 So, similar to the Felsenstein scenario \cite{Felsensteinzone} on four sequences and single characters, we observe the phenomenon of long branch attraction.
-In particular, Maximum Parsimony reconstructs an incorrect tree in this case, which shows the statistical inconsistency of Maximum Parsimony on $2$-tuple-site data and two character states. \end{proof}
+In particular, MP reconstructs an incorrect tree in this case, which shows the statistical inconsistency of MP on $2$-tuple-site data and two character states. \end{proof}

-Now that we have shown the statistical inconsistency of Maximum Parsimony on $2$-tuple site data by presenting an explicit example for $(T_1,\theta_{T_1})$, we now want to analyze in a more general way for which choices of $p$ and $q$ Maximum Parsimony is statistically inconsistent on $2$-tuple-site data.
-In other words, we search for a set of values for $p$ and $q$ such that Maximum Parsimony is statistically inconsistent, i.e. we want to analyze the inconsistency zone.
+Now that we have shown the statistical inconsistency of MP on $2$-tuple site data by presenting an explicit example for $(T_1,\theta_{T_1})$, we search for the set of all values for $p$ and $q$ such that MP is statistically inconsistent, i.e. we want to analyze the inconsistency zone.
 Again, we assume tree $(T_1,\theta_{T_1})$ (Figure \ref{T1}) to be the generating tree, on which all the characters evolve.
-The set of values for $p$ and $q$ such that Maximum Parsimony is statistically inconsistent can then be described in the following way:
+The set of values for $p$ and $q$ such that MP is statistically inconsistent can then be described in the following way:

-For all these combinations of $p$ and $q$ the expected parsimony score of tree $T_1$ is not the minimum of the expected parsimony scores of all trees.
-All these combinations of $p$ and $q$ lie in $[0, \frac{1}{2}] \times [0, \frac{1}{2}]$, as we are still considering the $N_2$-model.
-With Mathematica this space can be separated into two parts using formula \eqref{ineq1}, where one part contains all combinations of $p$ and $q$ such that Maximum Parsimony is consistent while the other part contains all combinations of $p$ and $q$ such that Maximum Parsimony is inconsistent (cf. Figure \ref{SI2ZT}).
+For all these combinations of $p$ and $q$ in $[0, \frac{1}{2}] \times [0, \frac{1}{2}]$ (as we are still considering the i.i.d. $N_2$-model) the expected parsimony score of tree $T_1$ is not the minimum of the expected parsimony scores of all trees.
+With Mathematica the space of all possible choices of $p$ and $q$ can be separated into two parts using Formula \eqref{ineq1}, where one part contains all combinations of $p$ and $q$ such that MP is consistent while the other part contains all combinations of $p$ and $q$ such that MP is inconsistent (cf. Figure \ref{SI2ZT}).
+Details of the calculation can be found in the appendix.